IWY-Rose/poliamor2_2/src/js/save4cofreg.txt

       */
       // --- End Update Player Head Light Position ---

-      // --- Update Camera FIRST to get theta for the character ---
-      // !!!
-THIS WAS THE INCORRECT PLACEMENT - REMOVE FROM HERE !!!
-      // const cameraTheta = this.cameraController.Update(deltaTime, this.input);

       // --- Update Character ---
-      // Pass the *current* camera theta, which might be slightly off if camera hasn't updated yet,
-      // but camera needs the LATEST character position anyway.
-We'll update camera AFTER character. const characterStatus = this.character.Update(deltaTime, this.input, this.cameraController.theta); // Use existing theta for now
+      const characterStatus = this.character.Update(deltaTime, this.input, this.cameraController.theta);
       // --- End Update Character ---

       // --- Update Orbiting Chest Position ---
       // Check if the orbitingLight exists and the player model exists (for freeze check)